puppetlabs/puppet-specifications/language/types_values_variables.md

 ### Qualified Reference to String

-Qualified References are only converted to String when interpolated into a String expression.
+Qualified References are only converted to `String` when interpolated into a `String` expression.

 ### Hash to String

-A Hash is turned into a string when it is interpolated.
-The string consists of '{' '}' around a comma separated list of entries where each entry is K '=>' V and K and V are converted to string form.
+A `Hash[K,V]` is turned into a string when it is interpolated.
+The string consists of `'{'` `'}'` around a comma separated list of entries where each entry is `K '=>' V` and `K` and `V` are converted to string form.
 The resulting string is formatted with one space padding after each comma.
 No trailing comma is produced.
-There is no space after '{' and no space before '}'.
+There is no space after `'{'` and no space before `'}'`.

 ### Array to String

-An Array is turned into a string when it is interpolated.
-The string consists of '[' ']' around a comma separated list of entries where each entry V is converted to string form.
+An `Array[T]` is turned into a string when it is interpolated.
+The string consists of `'['` `']'` around a comma separated list of entries where each entry `T` is converted to string form.
 The resulting string is formatted with one padding space after each comma.
 No trailing comma is produced.
-There is no space after '[' and no space before ']'.
+There is no space after `'['` and no space before `']'`.

 ### Type to String

-A Type is turned into a string when it is interpolated.
-The string consists of the type name in upper case, and if it is parameterized followed by the string form of the parameters enclosed in '[' ']'.
+A `Type` is turned into a string when it is interpolated.
+The string consists of the type name in upper case, and if it is parameterized followed by the string form of the parameters enclosed in `'['` `']'`.
 When there are multiple parameters, they are comma separated, and padded with one space after each comma.
-There is no space after '[', and no space before ']'.
+There is no space after `'['`, and no space before `']'`.
 In general the form is compliant with how the types are specified in Puppet Programming Language source form.

 ### Regexp to String

-A Regexp is turned into a String when it is interpolated.
-The string consists of the source of the regular expression as given in the Puppet Programming Language, enclosed in '/' '/'.
+A `Regexp` is turned into a `String` when it is interpolated.
+The string consists of the source of the regular expression as given in the Puppet Programming Language, enclosed in `'/'` `'/'`.

 ### Numeric to String

-A Numeric is turned into a String when it is interpolated.
-The result is in decimal radix.
+A `Numeric` is turned into a `String` when it is interpolated.
+The result is in decimal radix (i.e. base 10).

 ### Any to String

-Conversion of any other type to String is undefined.
+Conversion of any other type to `String` is undefined.
 It will typically be the underlying runtime system's string representation of the object.